 2 Departmental registration.
 Fill out the on-line registration form.
 Due Date: As early as possible during the registration period, but definitely no later than one week from start of classes.
 (Tuesday, Sept 9, for fall term 2014; Tuesday, Jan 27, for spring term 2015).
 No late registration will be accepted.

-a.
-If you chose a mentor on the approved list or if you have been approved for W3500 in a previous semester, your proposal is due by Friday of the second week of classes (Sept.
-13 for Fall 2013; Jan.
-31 for Spring 2014).
+A. If you chose a mentor on the approved list or if you have been approved for W3500 in a previous semester, your proposal is due in 600 Fairchild by Friday of the second week of classes (Sept.
+12 for Fall 2014; Jan.
+30 for Spring 2015).
 You should receive an email either approving your project, or requesting additional information, within a week to 10 days after submitting your proposal.
 No late proposals will be accepted.

 Ask your sponsor to write a letter by email, 1) confirming that s/he will supervise your work in their lab, 2)) describing in a brief paragraph the work you will be doing, and 3) that they understand that they are taking on the responsibility of mentoring you and that they will provide a grade for your final paper during finals period.
 This letter should be sent to Jaya Santosh at Jaya@biology.columbia.edu.
 The deadline is the same as for on-line registration (Tuesday, Sept.
 9, for fall term 2014; Tuesday, Jan.
 27, for spring term 2015).
 Note that the sponsor must be a faculty member, not a postdoctoral fellow or research associate, though a lab member may be designated for day-to-day supervision during the semester.

 C. Course Requirement: Progress Report.

 About 6 weeks into the semester, you must turn in a one-page progress report, describing your work thus far.
 Most students will not have research results at this point, but the progress report must provide an indication that your project is proceeding in the context of your own understanding of the underlying issues and hypotheses being tested.
-This report should be submitted through "Assignments" in the Courseworks site for BIOL W3500 by the following deadlines: Fall semester: Thursday, October 17; Spring semester: Thursday, March 6.
+This report should be submitted online through Courseworks/Assignments by the following deadlines: Fall semester: Thursday, October 16; Spring semester: Thursday, March 5.